yinan-yinan/embedded-manual-lookup/README.en.md

 ## Notes

 - Supported inputs are local text files and text-based PDFs.
-- This tool is for manual lookup only.
+- This tool is for manual lookup usually.
 - OCR-heavy PDFs, schematics, netlists, and remote crawling are out of scope.